 Rethinking transformative pathways to equitable growth in Kenya: key research options for the Kenya’s Newton Utafiti Fund

-By Dr. Joanes Atela - African Centre for Technology Studies
+Dr. Joanes Atela - African Centre for Technology Studies (ACTS)

 About the Newton Utafiti Fund

 The Newton Utafiti fund is a social and innovation research fund jointly supported by the governments of UK and Kenya.
+The fund is supported through a partnership between the Department for Business, Energy and Industrial Strategy in the UK and the Ministry of Education in Kenya.
 It is part of the wider Newton that now operates in over 15 countries globally and Kenya becomes the 16th country globally and third in Africa (after South Africa and Egypt) to establish the Newton Fund.
 The fund was launched on 6-7th March 2017 and is expected to enhance bilateral science relationship between Kenya and UK through supporting requisite social and innovation research as well as capacity building.
 The fund further aims to establish an international cohort of researchers with the necessary capabilities to tackle emerging global research challenges and enhance the impact of research on national and international development and cooperation.
-To do this the fund will focus on various key sustainability areas important to Kenya including food security, sustainable and renewable energy, health, environment and climate change as well as economic transitions through emerging opportunities such as big data innovation.
-The fund will be delivered/administered through the respective country delivery partners including the Economic Social Research Council (ESRCS) on behalf of the UK government and the National Research Fund (NRF) on behalf of Kenya.
+To do this, the fund will focus on various key sustainability areas important to Kenya including food security, sustainable and renewable energy, health, environment and climate change as well as economic transitions through emerging opportunities such as big data innovation.
+The fund will be delivered/administered through the British Council on behalf of the UK government and the Kenya’s Ministry of Education through the National Research Fund (NRF) on behalf of the Kenyan government.

-What are the transformative research options for the Utafiti fund?
+What are the transformative research options for the Utafiti this fund?

 The main areas include pathways to social equity and wellbeing, evidence and knowledge for structural transformations in natural resource governance; understanding the process of research impacts and transformative partnerships and capacities.
 These three areas are based on fundamental domestic and international development and environmental issues Kenya is facing and are also platforms for mutual and transformative partnerships between North-South issues both in terms of sharing research skills, methodologies and capabilities and co-learning: